legislation/data-documentation/api/search.md

 ## Listings

 The legislation.gov.uk website allows a user to get a list of legislation filtered by criteria such as title, type, year and text content.
-There are two ways to use this feature: the search form and the "browse" list pages of legislation, which both use the same underlying search functionality.
+There are two ways to use this feature: the search form and the “browse” list pages of legislation, which both use the same underlying search functionality.

-* Search requests have a path beginning with `/search`, followed by a "query string" (beginning with `?`) that consists of a set of search parameters separated by the `&` character.
-For example, the list page of all UK Statutory Instruments and Northern Ireland Statutory Rules from 2009 numbered 1 to 100 with "amendment" in the title is `https://www.legislation.gov.uk/search?type=uksi&type=nisr&year=2009&start-number=1&end-number=100&title="amendment"`.
+* Search requests have a path beginning with `/search`, followed by a “query string” (beginning with `?`) that consists of a set of search parameters separated by the `&` character.
+For example, the list page of all UK Statutory Instruments and Northern Ireland Statutory Rules from 2009 numbered 1 to 100 with “amendment” in the title is `https://www.legislation.gov.uk/search?type=uksi&type=nisr&year=2009&start-number=1&end-number=100&title="amendment"`.
 * List pages have a path consisting of components that specify the parameters for the list.
 In some cases they may also have a query string to further filter the results.
-For example, the list page of all UK Statutory Instruments and Northern Ireland Statutory Rules from 2009 numbered 1 to 100 with "amendment" in the title is `https://www.legislation.gov.uk/uksi+nisr/2009/1-100?title="amendment"`.
+For example, the list page of all UK Statutory Instruments and Northern Ireland Statutory Rules from 2009 numbered 1 to 100 with “amendment” in the title is `https://www.legislation.gov.uk/uksi+nisr/2009/1-100?title="amendment"`.

 The address of the results of a search or of a list is always the same, so you can save the address and return to it later to get up-to-date results for that search or list.

 For every search request, there is a corresponding list page that contains the results for that search.
 The response to a request for a valid `/search` URI is always a redirect to the corresponding list page.
 If possible, we recommend you directly request the list page for your search, as your application will need to make one less request to our API and thereby save time and bandwidth.
 However, we will continue to support both methods for searching for and listing legislation.

 For search requests, append `/data.feed` immediately after `/search` and before the `?` character.
-For example, the following search requests a list of legislation with type `ukpga` and title containing the word "finance":
+For example, the following search requests a list of legislation with type `ukpga` and title containing the word “finance”:

 `https://www.legislation.gov.uk/search?type=ukpga&title=finance`